neuefische/web-exercises/sessions/js-structure/quiz-app_solution/README.md

 # Quiz App: Importing and Exporting

-This codesandbox offers a working Quiz App, but does not use JS Modules.
+This challenge offers a working Quiz App, but does not use JS Modules.
 Let's change this lack of structure!

 ## Task